-Many foreign nationals want to work in the United States.
+Many foreign nationals want to work in the United States, whether temporarily or permanently.
 Although U.S. jobs usually start off as temporary, U.S. employment can often lead to a green card (U.S. permanent residency).

-This article provides brief summaries of some of the most frequently obtained work visas in order to help point readers in the right direction as to which visa they may qualify for.
-We'll discuss both immigrant visas (permanent employment work visas) and nonimmigrant visas (temporary employment work visas).
+This article summarizes the most frequently obtained work visas in order to help point readers in the right direction as to which visa they may qualify for.
+We'll discuss both immigrant visas (permanent employment work visas) and "nonimmigrant" visas (temporary employment work visas).

-Please note that the following list is not exhaustive, and there are multiple work visas, and other types of visas (such as student or tourist) that will allow you to enter the United States.
+Please note that the following list is not exhaustive.
+There are multiple categories of work visas, and other types of U.S. visas (such as student or tourist) that will allow you to enter the United States.

 The H-1B visa is a popular nonimmigrant visa.
 In fact, more people want them than can get them, owing to annual caps on the supply in most cases.